-The movement in the allowance for impairment in respect of properties in possession, trade and other receivables during the year is as follows:
+The movement in the allowance for impairment in respect of properties in possession, home loans during the year is as follows:

-2015 2014
+2016 2015

 R '000 R '000

-Balance at the beginning of the year 6,200 5,943
+Balance at the beginning of the year 4,400 6,200

-Impairment loss (reversal) recognised (1,800) 257
+Impairment loss (reversal) recognised 1,457 (1,800)

-Balance at the end of the year 4,400 6,200
+Balance at the end of the year 5,857 4,400

 Comprising:

-Home loans 4,203 5,696
+Home loans 5,453 4,203

-Property in possession 197 504
+Properties in possession 404 197

-4,400 6,200
+5,857 4,400

-Nqaba establishes an allowance for impairment that represents its estimate of incurred losses in respect of trade and other receivables.
-This allowance consisits of a specific loss component that relates to individual exposure, and a collective loss component established for groups of similar customers in respect of losses that have been incurred but not yet identified.
+Nqaba establishes an allowance for impairment that represents its estimate of incurred losses in respect of properties in possession and home loans.
+This allowance consisits of a specific loss component that relates to individual exposures, and a collective loss component established for groups of similar customers in respect of losses that have been incurred but not yet identified.